-1. Consistent with Cal.
+- 1. Consistent with Cal.
 Welfare and Institutions Code § 5604(a) and S.F.
-Administrative Code § 15.12, the number of members on the Behavioral Health Commission of San Francisco shall be 17.

-2. The BHC shall ensure the composition of the Commission represents and reflects the diversity and demographics of the City as a whole, to the extent feasible.

-3. The activities and affairs of individual members of the Commission, acting as Commission members, shall be conducted, and powers exercised, by and under the direction of the BHC and these Bylaws.

-4. Except for the BOS member, the term of each member of the BHC shall be three years.
+Administrative Code § 15.12, the number of members on the Behavioral Health Commission of San Francisco shall be 17. - 2.
+The BHC shall ensure the composition of the Commission represents and reflects the diversity and demographics of the City as a whole, as well as the population served by the BHS and DPH to the extent feasible. - 3.
+The activities and affairs of individual members of the Commission, acting as Commission members, shall be conducted, and powers exercised, by and under the direction of the BHC and these Bylaws. - 4.
+Except for the BOS member, the term of each member of the BHC shall be three years.
 All member terms shall be reset to begin at noon on January 1, 2021.
 Thereafter, members' terms shall be staggered as determined by the Clerk of the Board of Supervisors by no later than December 31, 2020.
 The Clerk of the Board of Supervisors shall determine by lot the initial terms for all 17 seats.
 Five seats shall have an initial one-year term expiring January 1, 2022, six seats shall have an initial two-year term expiring January 1, 2023, and six seats shall have three-year terms expiring January 1, 2024.
-After the initial terms expire, subsequent terms for all seats shall be three years.

-5. No member shall serve more than two consecutive full terms.
+After the initial terms expire, subsequent terms for all seats shall be three years. - 5.
+No member shall serve more than two consecutive full terms.
 A member shall be deemed to have served a full term only if the member serves at least half of a full term.
 For the purpose of this term limit, the terms ending January 1, 2021, and the initial terms beginning January 1, 2021, shall count as full terms.
 Provided however, that a member whose term ends January 1, 2021, and who has served for six (6) months or less, will not be deemed to have served a full term under this subsection (b).
 The term of office of a member appointed by an individual BOS member is not affected by the Board of Supervisors member no longer continuing in that office.
-6. The BHC serves in an advisory role to the BOS, and one member of the BOS shall be a member of the BHC.